ANLP International CIC

 b) The allegation is of a breach of a specific clause or clauses of the relevant ANLP Code of Ethics or ANLP Trainers Code of Ethics in force at the time the alleged breach occurred.

 c) The Member complained against is named and was a Member of ANLP at the time the alleged breach occurred.

 d) It is in writing, signed and received by ANLP.

 A complaint not satisfying the above conditions will be rejected.

 ANLP may decide to hear a complaint against a member when another organisation is involved in a similar process arising out of the same substantive matters.
-Where a complaint is being heard against a member by a Statutory Regulatory agency, ANLP will defer to their process.
-On completion of any statutory process, ANLP will pick up the complaint, taking into account any findings by the Statutory Regulatory Agency.
+Where a complaint is being heard against a member by a Statutory Regulatory agency or any other legal process, ANLP will defer to their process.
+On completion of any statutory or legal process, ANLP will pick up the complaint, taking into account any findings by the Statutory Regulatory Agency.
 If another agency is involved which is non regulatory, ANLP reserves the right to work in conjunction with that agency and hear the complaint jointly.

 Before making a complaint to ANLP, the Complainant is expected to attempt to resolve the issue with the Member.
 The Complainant must demonstrate that all informal channels, internal processes and procedures have been exhausted.
 If local resolution is impossible or inappropriate, an explanation as to why this is the case will be required.

 ANLP reserves the right to distribute any findings upheld against a member where it considers it right and just to do so in all circumstances.
 The decision of the Complaints Panel, together with details of any sanction, may be published in Rapport Magazine and/or the ANLP website in such detail as deemed appropriate to the findings and at its discretion.
 Such decisions will be based on considerations of public interest and the severity of the findings.

 PDF - Complaints Policy, including Complaints Process and Professional Conduct Panel Hearing